GR

 Hi there.
 My name is Grant Rayner.

-Originally from Australia, I've been living and working in Asia for 23 years.
+Originally from Australia, I've been based in Asia for 24 years.

 Consulting